Collage of three D.C. plates.

 Maryland-registered dump truck with 2007-08 D.C.
 Special Annual Hauling Permit no. 6465-65

-A 2007-08 Annual Special Hauling Permit is displayed on this Maryland-based dump truck, which has been involved in a collision that ruptured its right fuel tank.
+A 2007 Annual Special Hauling Permit is displayed on this Maryland-based dump truck that has been involved in a collision that ruptured its right fuel tank.

 Construction sites within Washington are the most likely places to spot Annual Special Hauling Permits.
 Vehicles with these permits always are registered in one of the states, usually Maryland or Virginia.